Course Descriptions

 First Amendment - LAWS 7015

 Examines speech and religion clauses of the First Amendment.
-Includes the philosophical foundation of free expression; analytical problems in First Amendment jurisprudence; and the relationships between free exercise of religion and the separation of church and state.
+Includes the philosophical foundation of free expression, analytical problems in First Amendment jurisprudence and the relationships between free exercise of religion and the separation of church and state.
+3 credits, letter graded.

 Food Law and Practice - LAWS 7520

 Surveys the basic regulatory landscape of food law with insight into critical legal issues facing industry and consumers.
 Covers federal, state and municipal regulation, litigation, government incentives, international standards and soft-law.
 Combines doctrinal approaches with simulation and problem solving to introduce systems-level thinking.
-No prerequisites or prior knowledge is required, though interest in food law and corporate law are helpful.
+No prerequisites or prior knowledge if required, though interest in food law and corporate law are helpful.
+3 credits, letter graded.

 Foundations of International Legal Thought - LAWS 6008